hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

    produces Kafka Connect-specific content, which then needs to be handled and transformed in one’s application.

-While Kafka is a great technology, and probably also quite widespread nowadays, data in Kafka needs to be persisted to disk.
+While Kafka is a great technology and probably also quite widespread nowadays, data in Kafka needs to be persisted to disk.
 The benefit of persistence is that data survive even in the event of the cluster going down.